-When discussing cat behaviour you cannot escape discussing human behaviour.
+When discussing cat behaviour, you cannot escape discussing human behaviour.
 Domestic cat behavior is all about the innate behavioral traits of the wild cat ancestor as domesticated and as altered and affected by how the cat’s owner and others interact with the cat.
+When a cat behaviourist is asked to sort out ‘bad cat behavior’ she’ll spend most of her time asking the owners what they do.
+Her focus is on humans.
+It is rare for a cat to have mental health issues.
+Therefore, their behavior is a natural and normal reaction the environment they live in combined with their inherited character.
+It is not bad behavior in an objective or absolute sense.

 Owners must interact with their cat as a cat.
 Your cat is a domesticated wildcat and just below the surface there is a wildcat character.
 Respect it.
 Learn a bit about it on this site – it’s all here [click].
 Try and see the world from the cat’s perspective.
 They are living in a human world created very much in the human’s image of how the world should be.
 The cat has to adapt.
 They have to literally look up to us as we are much larger than them and we can intimidate by our size.
 Handle cats respectfully and gently and as cats not as babies.